ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-witness-wsfc/setup-witness-wsfc.md

   ![](./images/compute-instance-create.png " ")

-3. Choose the Instance name and compartment where the compute instance needs to created, select the desired Availability Domain.
+3. Choose the Instance name and compartment where the compute instance needs to be created, and select the desired Availability Domain.

   ![](./images/compute-instance-name.png " ")